chainbound/bolt/testnets/helder/README.md

 # The ECDSA private key of your Bolt operator
 export PRIVATE_KEY="0x..."
 # The Bolt RPC address (public)
+# WARNING: this needs to map to the Bolt sidecar RPC port - what we call "BOLT_RPC_PORT" in the above section.
+# This must be publicly accessible (e.g. no localhost or 0.0.0.0)!
 export RPC_ADDR="http://x.x.x.x:8000"
 # Your validators
 export VALIDATOR_INDEXES="1,2,3,4"